On complete classes of valuated matroids: Introduction

 In Section~\ref{sec:preliminaries}, we define the operations on valuated matroids: restriction (deletion), contraction, dual, principal extension, induction by network, and induction by bipartite graph.
 Complete classes of valuated matroids are introduced in Section~\ref{sec:completeClasses}, where we also prove that R-minor valuated matroids form a complete class.

 Theorem~\ref{thm:non-r-minor-main} is proved in two parts.
-The proof of that functions in $\cF_n$ are valuated matroids follows from simple case analysis given in Appendix~\ref{section:functionH}.
+The proof that functions in $\cF_n$ are valuated matroids follows from simple case analysis given in Appendix~\ref{section:functionH}.
 We prove that no function in $\cF_n$ arises as an R-induced minor function in Section~\ref{sec:R-minor+not+cover}; the proof uses several lemmas on Rado representations of matroids given in Section~\ref{section:structureOfMatroids}, and lemmas on the LP representation of R-minor valuated matroids given in Section~\ref{section:LPs}.
-An overview of this proof is given in Section~\ref{sec:guide}.
+A roadmap to the main proof is given in Section~\ref{sec:roadmap-new}.

 Valuated generalized matroids and the MBV conjecture are treated in Section~\ref{sec:valuated+generalized+matroids}.
 Section~\ref{sec:lorentzian+polynomials} presents implications of our work for constructions of Lorentzian polynomials.